On the approximability of random-hypergraph MAX-3-XORSAT problems with quantum algorithms: Numerical tests of approximation hardness for traditional methods

 \subsection{Setup and summary of results}

 To confirm our predictions--or at least, verify that any serious issues with our calculations and interpretation of the problem are subtle and not apparent at system sizes within reach of present or near-future classical simulations--we performed a series of numerical simulations of various classical and quantum algorithms applied to our PPSPs.
 For all quantum simulation tasks we used the Qulacs package~\cite{suzuki2021qulacs}.
-For smaller systems and algorithm prototyping we ran our simulations on local workstations; this includes all the spectral folding TMA simulations.
-For all QAOA and spectral folding AQC simulations presented, we used the Fujitsu Quantum Simulator, a classical HPC system.
+For smaller systems and algorithm prototyping we ran our simulations on local workstations and cluster nodes; this includes all the spectral folding TMA simulations.
+For all TAQC and spectral folding AQC simulations presented, we used the Fujitsu Quantum Simulator, a classical HPC system.
 This allowed us to probe larger system sizes while still averaging over enough instances to have reliable statistics for the problem class.
-Unless otherwise stated, each datapoint represents the average over 960 or 1000 (for the QAOA and spectral folding AQC results) random problem instances constructed with the prescriptions outlined in section~\ref{3xordef}.
-In all cases in this work we used an unsatisfied fraction $\epsilon=0.1$ for our partial planted solutions; we expect similar phenomenological behavior for other constant $\epsilon$ values, though we expect the precise thresholds we measure will vary with $\epsilon$ for classical optimization algorithms and QAOA (but not folded optimization, below its predicted performance floor).
+Unless otherwise stated, each datapoint represents the average over 960 or 1000 (for the TAQC and spectral folding AQC results) random problem instances constructed with the prescriptions outlined in section~\ref{3xordef}.
+In all cases in this work we used an unsatisfied fraction $\epsilon=0.1$ for our partial planted solutions; we expect similar phenomenological behavior for other constant $\epsilon$ values, though the thresholds we measure would vary with $\epsilon$ for classical optimization algorithms and TAQC (but not folded optimization, below its predicted performance floor).

 The results of our simulations are summarized in Table~\ref{approxtab}, which lists the best per-shot polynomial time approximation ratio achievable through each algorithm studied, both classical and quantum.
 To estimate these values, we measured the average per-shot probability $P_q \of{N} = P \of{E \leq q E_{\mathrm{GS}}}$ of returning states with energies at or below $q E_{\mathrm{GS}}$, where $q \leq 1$ is the approximation ratio and $E_{\mathrm{GS}}$ is negative in our conventions.
 These probabilities were computed by choosing bins of size 0.05 $E_{\rm GS}$.